-A photograph of the brothers from East Kilbride whose band soundtracked one of modern cinema's most talked-about moments has gone on display at the Scottish National Portrait Gallery.
+They're the brothers from East Kilbride whose band soundtracked one of modern cinema's most talked-about moments.

-Stevens’ image, which captured the brothers at Camden’s Roundhouse a decade ago, entered Scotland’s national art collection earlier this year, and with the two settings in the heart of a spirited capital city, can be soaked up in the same afternoon.
+Photographer Brian David Stevens’ image, which captured the brothers at Camden’s Roundhouse a decade ago, entered Scotland’s national art collection earlier this year.

-And much like they’ve done with the characters in Coppola’s cinematic masterpiece, revelers can continue to debate and be transfixed by the Reid brothers’ electric, oscillating, symbiotic chemistry, the one that’s seen them utter a unique musical language few can speak, but many across the world can readily understand, and with none of that lost in translation.
+And much like they did with the characters in Coppola’s cinematic masterpiece, visitors could continue to debate and be transfixed by the Reid brothers’ electric, oscillating, symbiotic chemistry, the one that’s seen them utter a unique musical language few can speak, but many across the world can readily understand, and with none of that lost in translation.